marcusgia2505/classEx_doc/docs/Elements.rst

 Display formulas
 -----------------

-Although classEx does not directly support Latex, it is possible to display formulas to participants in a more elegant way in a text box with MathML.
-It is best to use the NON WYSIWG editor in the text box.
-Switching to the WYSIWG version already translates your HTML code into the formula.
+Although classEx does not directly support LaTeX, it is possible to display formulas to participants in a more elegant way in a text box with MathML.
+It is best to use the NON WYSIWYG editor in the text box.
+Switching to the WYSIWYG version already translates your HTML code into the formula.

 An example - the following HTML code leads to the following formula: